ttamalito/Instagram_Clone/README.md

 # Instagram Clone

-## This project is an underdeveloped instagram clone (the world famous social media app)
+## This project is an instagram clone (the world famous social media app)

 This is a simple HTTP/1.1 clone of instagram, I decided to embark on this journey to gain experience in Backend Development.
-The source code is written in Node js, using the Express JS Library.
+The source code is written in Node.js, using the Express.js Library.
 The main focus of the project is the Backend Architecture.
-There is little to no style on the front-end, because I want to focus first on the Backend principles that I have acquired in these months.
+This is just a backend server, I built a Front-End server using React.js, [this is the repository](https://github.com/ttamalito/instagram_clone_front-end)
 There is still more to come for this project, like voice- and video-calls and many other things.
-The code is well documented with JSDocs, so that you can take a look at it let me know if you would do anything different, as I just started learning Backend development, I would love to learn more things from more experienced people.
+The code is well documented with JSDocs.

+I spent several months with this project, at the moment it has all the "main" features from instagram, they are detailed below

-## As of February 2024, the project has the following features.
+## The project has the following features.
-* Creating a Profile
+* Creating a Profile with several details
 * Updating the profile details (profile picture, Bio, etc...)
 * Making the Profile Public or Private
+* Real-time in-app notifications using Server-Sent-Events
 * Follow and Unfollow other users.
+(User receives a notification)
+* Sending request to follow users which have a private profile (User receives a notification)
 * Making Posts (Pictures and videos)
-* Liking and Commenting Posts of other users
+* Liking, Disliking and Commenting Posts of other users (The user receiving the like/comment receives a notification)
-* Receive in-app notifications when the user receives a like, comment, a follow request or a new message.
-This is done using Server-Sent Events
-* Chat functionality to message other users in real time, using WebSockets
+* Live Chatting functionality using WebSockets
-* Uploading stories, that are deleted automatically after some time (just like real instagram)
+* Uploading stories, that are deleted automatically after 24 hours
+* The user needs to be logged in, in order to do most of the stuff, if the user tries to do any activity that requires authentication, and the user is not logged in, the user will be redirected to the /login page, to login
+* The logged in status is tracked with the use of sessions, and they are shared with the front-end in the form of cookies with the sessionId
+* In terms of security all posts containing a form need a CSRF token, that is validated by the server
+* Functionality to reject the follow request of a user
+* Functionality to delete the notifications

 ## Technical details
  ### Storage